 What Qualifies a Small Business?

 Sba.gov determines what qualifies a small business as a small business.
-From the information found on their website, we’ve found that the size regulations for small businesses are truly dependent upon the industry in which the small business is apart.
+From the information found on their website, we’ve found that the size regulations for small businesses are truly dependent upon the industry in which the small business is a part of.
 However, the overall general size requirements for a small business define it as a company in which has fewer than 500 employees and average receipts under $7.5 million.
-A would seek a small business qualification so they may apply for government support or preferential tax policies.
+They would seek a small business qualification and may apply for government support or preferential tax policies.

 If you are curious if your business truly qualifies as a small business for government contracting purposes, we recommend using the SBA’s Size Standards Tool to find out.

 Small Business Statistics

 A recent article from 99 Firms provided us with current US small business statistics.
 Let’s discuss the top statistics listed in their article:

 - There are 30.2 million small businesses in the US.

 Small businesses currently employ more than 47.5 of the work-force.